HL7/case-reporting/source/pages/profiles.md

 <td>This extension represents an eCR Organization</td>
 </tr>
 <tr>
-<td><a href="StructureDefinition-eicr-manually-initiated-reason-extension.html">Eicr_Initiation_Reason_Extension</a></td>
+<td><a href="StructureDefinition-eicr-initiation-reason-extension.html">Eicr_Initiation_Reason_Extension</a></td>
-<td>This Extension profile represents that this eICR was either manually or alternately initiated and contains the reason for manual initiation of the eICR.</td>
+<td>This Extension profile represents that this eICR was either manually or alternately initiated and contains the reason for initiation of the eICR.</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-eicr-trigger-code-flag-extension.html">Eicr_Trigger_Code_Flag_Extension</a></td>
 <td>This Extension profile represents a flag which, if it is present, indicates that the **target** reference represents a triggering event and caused the eCR to be generated.
 It also contains the identifier and version of the RCTC value from which the code was matched.
-It is used in the eICR profile in the following sections:
+It is used in the eICR Composition profile in the following sections:

 * Encounters Section
 * Problem Section
 * Plan of Treatment Section
+* Results Section
+* Medications Section
-* Results Section</td>
+* Immunization Section</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-rr-determination-of-reportability-extension.html">RR_Determination_of_Reportability_Extension</a></td>